FiqriAgwar/laplace/README.md

 1. Summoning a stone that block a partial space of the road

 ### Roar
-1. Make the targetted enemy (can be everyone) immovable for 2 secs.
-Still can use the ability
+1. Make the existing enemy in front of him immovable for 1,5 secs.
+Enemy still can use the ability
 2. Unpreventable

 ### Get Outta My Way